Pumas launches offer to Dani Alves, but the agreement is still far away

 For this reason, Daniel Alves is still not convinced that going to the Mexican League is his best option, despite the economic power of some clubs in the country.

-At Pumas, Daniel Alves is seen as a “dream”, and the team approaches the winger through contacts with his coaching staff.
+At Pumas, Daniel Alves is seen as a “dream”, and the team approaches the side through contacts with his coaching staff.

 In Brazil, after defending Sao Paulo, daniel alves he is mainly interested in Athletico-PR.
 The player even reached an agreement with the red and black team, before leaving for Barcelona at the beginning of the year.